solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ### Testing an Anchor Program

-Testing Solana Anchor programs involves simulating the behavior of the solana program and ensuring it operates as expected.
+Testing Solana Anchor programs involves simulating the behavior of the Solana program and ensuring it operates as expected.
 For the below test, we'll cover the following: